Breaking Free from Fear when Confronting an Enemy

 So, how do you go about this evolution mechanism?

-There’re different ways to approach this, but the first step is accepting everything going on in your mind.
+There are different ways to approach this, but the first step is to accept everything going on in your mind.
 Sometimes, you’ll realize that you’re in more danger by trying to avoid a fight.
 You give your opponent more courage by trying to avoid a fight.
 It’s usually a catch-22 situation because everyone suggests you avoid a fight.

 So, if you accept the situation, you’ll stop running away from fear.
 In short, “just sit” and go with whatever is happening.